Make a PayPal Donation

 nat (inside) 1 0.0.0.0 0.0.0.0

-For the unititialted nat 0 means DONT NAT or NAT Exemption so this tells us the access-list doing the work is called inside_nat0_outbound, lets have a look at that, issue the following command,
+OLDER than 8.3: For the uninitiated, on older firewalls NAT 0 means DONT NAT or ‘NAT exemption’, so this tells us the access-list doing the work is called inside_nat0_outbound, we just add the remote VPN subnet to that access list.

 RemoteSite# show run access-list inside_nat0_outbound

-access-list inside_nat0_outbound extended permit ip 10.0.3.0 255.255.255.0 10.0.0.0 255.255.255.0
+access-list inside_nat0_outbound extended permit ip 10.0.3.0 255.255.255.0 10.0.0.0

-RemoteSite#(config) access-list inside_nat0_outbound line 2 permit ip 10.0.3.0 255.255.255.0 10.0.99.0 255.255.255.0 {enter}
+RemoteSite(config)# access-list inside_nat0_outbound line 2 permit ip 10.0.3.0

-Step 5: Add the Remote VPN Pool to the EXISTING Site to Site VPN Access List.
+Step 6: Add the Remote VPN Pool to the EXISTING Site to Site VPN Access List.

-This is the exact mirror of what we did in step 3, so to locate the correct cryptomap once again issue the following command,
+This is the exact mirror of what we did in step 3, so to locate the correct cryptomap, once again issue the following command;

-show run crypto map {enter}
+RemoteSite(config)# show run crypto map

 crypto map outside_map 1 match address outside_1_cryptomap